whichmann/The-LCD-explorer/README.md

 # The-LCD-explorer
-The game is a classic infinite runner powered by C# &amp; Arduino.
+The game is a classic infinite runner powered by C#, tears & Arduino.
 Feel free to contribute!